Pseudogout

 What to expect from your doctor

-A health care provider who sees you for symptoms common to pseudogout may ask a number of questions.
-You might be asked:
+A healthcare professional who sees you for symptoms common to pseudogout may ask several questions.
+You may be asked:

 - What are your symptoms?